 Apple seeds need to be cold treated before they will sprout.
 Remove the seeds from the apple and allow them to cure for a few days.
 Place them in a plastic bag with damp sand or sphagnum moss and store them in the refrigerator for 3 months.
 After 3 months, plant the seeds 1/2 inch deep in a pot of moist, well-drained soil.
 Keep the pot in a sunny location.
 Seeds should sprout within 2-3 weeks.
 Apple trees cannot be grown indoors, so move seedlings outdoors in the early fall, giving them enough time to establish roots before winter.

 Carefully remove the flesh from the pit and clean it off.
 Push three or four toothpicks into the pit to suspend it (wide side down) over a glass filled with water.
 The pit should be submerged 1/2 inch into the water.
 Place the glass in a sunny window sill and roots should appear in a few weeks.
 Pits can also be started by planting them, wide side down, in a pot of moistened, well-drained potting soil.
-Once seedlings reach 6-8 inches tall, transplant them into a larger pot and pinch back the top one inch of the stem to encourage bushier growth.
-In the case of sweet potatoes, plant or suspend the pointed (narrow) end down.

 Use dried beans (like for soups) and raw, non-roasted peanuts.
 Pod beans and peas purchased in the produce department contain immature seeds that will not grow.
 Soak in water overnight.
 Plant seeds 1/2 inch deep in pots or sow directly outdoors after danger of the last frost has passed.
 Because legumes seldom produce when grown indoors, transplant container plants outdoors as soon as possible in early May or June.